UTSW Urology Residency Mission

 - FPMRS (ACGME)

 - Pediatric Urology (ACGME)

 - Urologic Oncology (SUO)

-Overall, approximately 50 percent of our graduates go on to additional fellowship training with recent graduates pursuing training in pediatrics, oncology, endourology, and urethral reconstruction/prosthetics.
+Overall, approximately 50 percent of our graduates go on to additional fellowship training with the remainder entering the urology workforce as comprehensively trained general urologists.

-Residents are permitted ample opportunity to develop their clinical and surgical skills within a supervised environment, while developing the confidence to practice independently.
+Residents are provided abundant opportunity to develop their clinical and surgical skills within a supervised environment, while developing the confidence to practice independently.

 Residents spend clinical rotations in a variety of hospital settings.
-This allows for a very varied clinical experience, with the opportunity to interact with patients with complex urological conditions, presenting from all corners of society both locally and throughout the North Texas region and beyond.
-The Department feels strongly that having exposure to busy tertiary hospital settings (William P. Clements Jr. University Hospital and Children’s Medical Center Dallas), large county hospitals (Parkland and John Peter Smith), and a Veteran’s Hospital that draws from the entirety of North Texas will allow trainees the experiences they need to flourish once completing their training.
-We have multiple robot systems at our affiliated hospitals including a dual console Si robot at Children's Medical Center, two dual console Si robots at the Veterans Affairs Medical Center, two dual console Xi systems at Parkland, two dual console (one Xi, one Si) systems at John Peter Smith, and 2 dual console Si systems, 1 dual console Xi system, and 1 SP system at Clements University Hospital.
+This allows for a diverse clinical experience, with the opportunity to provide care for patients afflicted by the most complex urological conditions, presenting from all corners of society both locally and throughout the North Texas region and beyond.
+The Department feels strongly that having exposure to busy tertiary hospital settings (William P. Clements Jr. University Hospital and Children’s Medical Center Dallas), large county hospitals (Parkland Health and Hospital System and John Peter Smith Health Network), and a Veteran’s Hospital that draws from the entirety of North Texas will allow trainees the experiences they need to flourish once completing their training.
+Each affiliated hospital has one or more robotic surgical systems including a dual console Si robot at Children's Medical Center, three dual console Xi systems at the Veterans Affairs Medical Center, two dual console Xi systems at Parkland, two dual console (one Xi, one Si) systems at John Peter Smith, and 2 dual console Si systems, 3 dual console Xi systems, and 1 SP system at Clements University Hospital.

 - Clements University Hospital